sbates-idrc/c2lc-coding-environment/README.md

 ## Start the application

-To start the app in development mode, use a command like:
+To start the app in development mode, use the command:

 ```shell
 npm start
 ```

-A URL like [http://localhost:3000](http://localhost:3000) will be displayed in the console output, open that URL with a browser to see the Coding Environment in action.
+A URL like [http://localhost:3000](http://localhost:3000) will be displayed in the console output, open that URL with a browser to see Weavly in action.
 The browser window will reload if you add or change files.
 You will also see any errors in the console (see [our Contributor's guide for details](./docs/contributing.md)).

 ## Testing

-To run the tests in this package, use a command like:
+To run the tests for this project, use the command:

 ```shell
 npm test